Action for Apes Challenge

 - Participating institutions will ship their phones directly to Eco-Cell using a provided shipping label e-mailed to you, postmarked on or before April 30, 2015.
 Eco-Cell will count the phones to determine the winner.

 - The school or organization that recycles the most cell phones by April 30th, 2015 will receive a unique painting done by the zoo’s chimpanzee troop.
 Both the first and second place schools/organizations will receive recognition on our Houston Zoo Facebook pages and social media outlets.

 - The Houston Zoo will announce the Action for Apes 2015 winners no later than May 21, 2015.

 - Schools and organizations may choose to use a pre-made collection bin sent from the company Eco-Cell, OR designate your own recycling bin and decorate it with Houston Zoo promotional materials as well as any artwork designed by participants.

-Can we collect and recycle anything other than cell phones?
+Can we recycle anything other than cell phones?

 Yes, you can collect and recycle any of the following:

 - Smart phones